Airline seat: Seating layout

-While there are some exceptions, most commercial aircraft seats are forward-facing and on military aircraft seats are frequently rearward-facing.
-Southwest Airlines previously offered a few rearward-facings seats on some aircraft but that scheme has now ended.
+While there are some exceptions, most commercial aircraft seats are forward-facing, and on military aircraft, seats are frequently rearward-facing.
+Southwest Airlines previously offered a few rearward-facing seats on some aircraft but that scheme has now ended.
 Rearward-facing seats are also common on business jets, to provide a conference-type layout.
-British Airways, United Airlines and American Airlines also have rearward-facing seats in their Club World (except in the A350), domestic 777-200 United First and (select) Business Class Cabins, respectively.
-It has been argued that rearward-facing seats are safer because in the event of a crash, the sudden deceleration will propel the passenger into a rearward-facing seat instead of out of it, meaning the force is distributed over the entire seat back, instead of the straps of the seat belt.
-The argument against such seats has been based on passenger comfort, safety and cost.
+British Airways, United Airlines, and American Airlines also have rearward-facing seats in their Club World (except in the A350), domestic 777-200 United First and (select) Business Class Cabins, respectively.
+It has been argued that rearward-facing seats are safer, because in the event of a crash, the sudden deceleration will propel the passenger into a rearward-facing seat instead of out of it, meaning the force is distributed over the entire seat back, instead of the straps of the seat belt.
+The argument against such seats has been based on passenger comfort, safety, and cost.
 It could be argued that passengers who desire the natural layout of forward-facing seats may be uncomfortable with a rearward layout.
 On the safety aspect, the argument has been that during a plane crash, debris, such as luggage, will fly forward in the cabin, quite possibly into the passengers in rearward-facing seats.
-On the cost aspect, rearward-facing seats need additional strengthening which adds extra weight and therefore higher fuel costs.
+On the cost aspect, rearward-facing seats need additional strengthening, which adds extra weight and therefore higher fuel costs.

 Many airlines provide maps of their seating configurations on the various aircraft they fly.

 For airlines which don't have seat maps, websites like SeatGuru show seat maps for the aforementioned airlines.

 Arrangement

 Window seats are located at the sides of the aircraft, and usually next to a window, although some aircraft have seat rows where there is a window missing.
-Window seats are preferred by passengers who want to have a view, or a wall which they can lean against.
+Window seats are preferred by passengers who want to have a view, or wall, which they can lean against.
 Passengers in seats adjacent to the aisle have the advantage of being able to leave the seat without having to clamber over the other passengers, and having an aisle they can stretch their legs into.
-If a seat block has three or more seats, there will also be middle seats which are unpopular because the passenger is sandwiched between two other passengers without advantages of either window or aisle seats.
+If a seat block has three or more seats, there will also be middle seats, which are unpopular because the passenger is wedged between the other two passengers, without the advantages of either window or aisle seats.
 Middle seats are typically booked last.